Submissions

 The Journal of the European Association for Chinese Studies only publishes original research articles.
 Previously published articles or manuscripts under consideration elsewhere will not be accepted.

-Double-blind peer-review guidelines
+Double-blind peer review guidelines

 Word count

-Format
+Format and style

 The text must be single-spaced with minimum stylistic enrichment.